bogdansimion99/cs4245-project/docs/Computer Vision in Tennis.md

 In the 2017 paper by Faulkner et al. they demonstrate that the inclusion of optical flow data increases their models' performance.
 The inclusion of motion information seems logically and empirically important for classification of tennis videos.
 However, the optical flow model FlowNet [^7] dates back to 2015 and is quite slow, not ideal for real-time calculation.
 Over the years much more efficient models have been created, namely PWC-net [^8] by Nvidia and RAFT [^9] are two strong competitors.
 We have opted to use the latter RAFT as there is an existing easy to use pretrained pytorch implementation.

 #### Two-Stream
 In addition to the pure optical flow model, Faulkner et al. also proposed a two-stream model, where a standard VGG16 model and an optical flow VGG16 model have their features joined as they are passed into the classifier part of VGG16.
-This model saw the greatest performance across the board.
+This model saw the greatest performance across the board, at the cost of doubling the number of parameters.

 ### Knowledge Distillation
 In order to make the process more affordable for everyone and maybe achieve real-time analysis, we had to integrate our system into a cheaper network that doesn't take as much time and resources to predict.
 A natural step towards this goal was knowledge distillation [^10].
 Since VGG16 is known for its deep architecture, we wanted to use a smaller network, called MobileNet with around 5M parameters, compared to the more than 100M in VGG16.
 In order to perform knowledge distillation, we used the teacher-student training loop, illustrated below: